 Google has developed an optional security feature called 2-step verification that helps protect Google accounts from identity theft and other online threats.
-Using Google’s 2-step verification, signing into Google account requires both your password and a verification code you will receive on your mobile phone via SMS.
+When Google’s 2-step verification is turned on, signing into Google account will require both a password and a verification code sent to your mobile phone via SMS.

-The 2-step verification works by entering a short numeric code called the “verification code” that will be sent to your mobile phone via SMS.
-You will need to enter this verification code in addition to your username and password when you sign in.
+The 2-step verification works by entering a short numeric code called the “verification code” that will be sent from Google’s phone number +447781470659.
+The text message sent is like this:

 Your Google verification code is <6-digit number>